 Annually.
 Metropolitan staff will prepare a CAMP4W Annual Report and hold a CAMP4W Annual Workshop to provide the Board with the tools it needs to understand the impacts of past decisions and to make informed decisions going forward.
-The first update will be prepared by the end of 2024.
 The annual report will include: